DevOps-Represent/from-docker-to-kubernetes/2-Images.md

 #### Dockerfiles

 Okay!
 Now let's make us some images.
-In the `docker-101` directory, you'll find a file called `Dockerfile`.
+In the `from-docker-to-kubernetes` directory, you'll find a file called `Dockerfile`.
 Inside this file, you'll see:

 ```
 FROM nginx:mainline-alpine